 Mahesh joined Watsi on January 27th, 2015.
-Seven years ago, Mahesh joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mahesh's most recent donation traveled 8,700 miles to support Paul, a bright 9-year-old boy from Tanzania, to fund clubfoot treatment so that he can chase after his dreams.
+Eight years ago, Mahesh joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mahesh's most recent donation traveled 8,200 miles to support Maribeth, a caring mother from Philippines, to fund thyroidectomy surgery.

 Paul is a 9-year-old student and is the firstborn in a family of three.
 Paul's mother had him while in high school and had to drop out of school and decided to get married.
 Currently, Paul is in the third grade and his best subject is science.
 He dreams of becoming a pilot when he completes his studies.
 Paul has clubfoot of both feet.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, Paul traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
 There, surgeons will perform clubfoot repair surgery on June 21st.
 Our medical partner, African Mission Healthcare, is requesting $935 to fund Paul's clubfoot repair.
 After treatment, he will be able to stand and walk easily and wear closed shoes.
 Paul can also go on to complete his studies and achieve his dream of being a pilot.
 Paul’s mother says, “Please help my son.
 We have traveled a long way to see if my son can have his feet treated.”